thevuong/next15-filterlist/STEPS.md

 ## Review lighthouse scores again

 - Open the third tab in new window with pre-run scores.
 Hover scores.
-- Speed index improved since we show start off with more content, the project information, before showing incrementally more content, as seen in filmstrip.
+- We saw the LCP and FCP improvement already, but we can also see that the speed index improved since we show start off with more content, the project information, before showing incrementally more content, as seen in filmstrip.
+And we still have 0 TBT and 0 CSL.
-- Greatly improved scores, 95-100 lighthouse performance even with a 2s second total load time application.
+- We have greatly improved performance, getting 95-100 score in lighthouse even with a 2s second total load time application.
 - We managed to complete our task of improving the bad metrics and maintaining the good metrics, while also making app fast, interactive and user-friendly.